 Now, launch a SharePoint Management Console (as Administrator), and enter the following in order to assign the content of our input file to an XML object:

 Note that you can simply paste the path to your XML in the designated space above (by the way, the line above was basically pulled straight from AutoSPInstallerMain.ps1).

-Now that our entire XML input file is loaded and available as $xmlinput, we can use it to pass parameters to many of the functions found in AutoSPInstallerFunctions.ps1.
-First however we’ll need to make those functions available to us in this console – this is accomplished by dot-sourcing the script.
-Here we have another one-liner, and if we use the same technique to copy the path to our AutoSPInstallerFunctions.ps1 as we did above, we can just type a dot “.” followed by a space then paste the path, for example:
+Now that our entire XML input file is loaded and available as $xmlinput, we can use it to pass parameters to many of the functions found in AutoSPInstallerModule.psm1.
+First however we’ll need to make those functions available to us in this console – this is accomplished by simply importing the module.
+Here we have another one-liner, and if we use the same technique to copy the path to our AutoSPInstallerModule.psm1 as we did above, we can just type something like the following:

 Finally, we’re ready to call nearly any of the functions in AutoSPInstaller (in fact we can use familiar tab-based autocomplete to get their names, too) since they’re loaded in memory for the current PowerShell console.

 Let’s say for example we want to provision Business Connectivity Services on this particular server (the one we’re logged on to, that is).
 We would simply enter: